On the van der Waals interaction between a molecule and a half-infinite plate

 The paper is organized as follows.
-In Section \ref{modelinghydrogenwall} we introduce and derive the Hamiltonian describing the hydrogen--perfectly conducting plate system and state the main result in this special case.
-In Section \ref{preparations} we prove basic properties of the system, e.g. that the Hamiltonian is bounded from below and we prove an HVZ type theorem for its essential spectrum, which helps us prove that the ground state energy is below the essential spectrum, in particular, the Hamiltonian has a ground state.
-Moreover, we introduce the Feshbach map which is a main ingredient of the proof.
+In Section \ref{modelinghydrogenwall} we introduce and derive the Hamiltonian describing the hydrogen--dielectric plate system.
+The case of a perfectly conducting plate is derived in an appropriate limit.
+We then derive the Hamiltonian for a general molecule interacting with the dielectric plate and explain some of its basic properties.
+Afterwords we state a binding Condition, see equation \eqref{molvermutung} below, which we assume and is in fact a necessary condition for our result.
+We also explain why \eqref{molvermutung} is physically expected.
+We state then our main Theorem, which in the special case of a hydrogen atom is sharper.
+As we explain below, conditions that are somewhat analogous to \eqref{molvermutung} had to be assumed to derive the van der Waals law for a system of atoms.
+In Section \ref{preparations} we prove basic properties of the system, e.g. that the Hamiltonian of the system is bounded from below and for the case of a hydrogen atom interacting with the plate we prove a Weyl type theorem for its essential spectrum.
+This helps us prove that the ground state energy is below the essential spectrum, in particular, the Hamiltonian has a ground state, at least when the nucleus is not too close to the plate.
+We moreover prove \eqref{molvermutung} for the special cases of a helium and a hydrogen atom.
+Furthermore, we introduce the Feshbach map which is a main ingredient of the proof.